Trumpchi GS4: Powertrain

-Third generation (GS4 Max) (2024)
+Fourth generation (GS4 Max) (2024)

-In March 2024, Trumpchi announced the third generation of GS4 which marketed as GS4 Max, a redesigned variant of Trumpchi Emkoo.
+In March 2024, Trumpchi announced the fourth generation of GS4 which marketed as GS4 Max, a redesigned variant of Trumpchi Emkoo.

 The GS4 Max equipped with 1.5 litre turbocharged engine, mated with a 7-speed dual clutch transmission which produces 130 kW and maximum torque of 270 Nm.
 Trumpchi claimed it has the fuel consumption of 6.8L/100km under WLTC with 800 km of range.
 The GS4 Max will integrate the GS4 product line and replace the second generation of GS4 and GS4 Plus.